Home » 1890s

 Billy was born in 1899

 His full name was William Nichol Wilson.
-His birthday was 27th October.
-He died in June 1919 when his plane, a De Havilland Bomber, crashed over Belgium.
+His birthday was 23rd August.
+He died in June 1919 when his plane, a De Havilland Bomber (DH9), crashed over Belgium.
 He was delivering mail to Cologne.
 He was a Flight Lieutenant in the RAF.
 He’s buried in the a civilian Cemetery, Belgium.
-He’d gone through the Great War unharmed by some miracle.
-He’d lied about his age; a lot did that.
-He was taken on by the Royal Flying Corps when we has 15.
 Flight Lieutenant William Nichol Wilson.
-RAF 110th Squadron.
+RAF 103 Squadron.
 Died 8th June 1919.
 Age 19.
 I went out to visit the grave the next year.

 By then the family were living out at Castleside, at 25 Consett Road